Proteomics as a new tool for the authenticity of honey

 Sep 2025.
-Proteomics has been for years a commonly used method in diagnostics.
+Proteomics has been a commonly used method in diagnostics for years.
 Now, Eurofins Food Integrity Control Services has established this method for the detection of foreign enzymes in honey.
 Due to its high selectivity and sensitivity, not only adulteration of honey can be detected.
 This method can also specify the exact foreign enzyme the honey has been adulterated with.
 Furthermore, due to the procedure (digestion of proteins), denatured enzymes (proteins) can also be detected, which are not visible for common methods for enzyme detection.
 Additionally, the content of honey-specific proteins such as the Major Royal Jelly Protein is also determined.

-- Robust method for foreign enzymes even after heating)
+- Robust method for foreign enzymes, even after heating.

-- Detection of honey-specific proteins (low amounts may indicate honey adulteration)
+- Detection of honey-specific proteins (low amounts may indicate honey adulteration).

 Here is the white paper for download!